Here is how the Domestic Program works in Haiti.

 2. NSV Venue & Regular Schedule:

-The Domestic Team holds a Regular Free NSV Clinic when Dr. Mesadieu can work it into his schedule at his own ULS Clinic in Ft.
-Bourgeois, and at Hopital Ft.
-St. Michel in Cap Haitien.
+The Domestic Team holds Regular Free NSV Clinics when Dr. Mesadieu can work them into his schedule.

 3. Specific Dates: